asnowc/evlib/packages/evlib/api/evlib.api.md

     resolve(data: T): void;
 }

-// @public (undocumented)
+// @public
 function withPromise<T, R = any, E extends object = {}>(handle?: E): WithPromise<T, R> & E;

 // Warnings were encountered during analysis:
 //
-// src/core/type_check.ts:370:25 - (ae-forgotten-export) The symbol "TypeChecker" needs to be exported by the entry point index.d.ts
+// src/core/type_check.ts:361:25 - (ae-forgotten-export) The symbol "TypeChecker" needs to be exported by the entry point index.d.ts
-// src/core/type_check.ts:402:3 - (ae-forgotten-export) The symbol "union" needs to be exported by the entry point index.d.ts
+// src/core/type_check.ts:393:3 - (ae-forgotten-export) The symbol "union" needs to be exported by the entry point index.d.ts
-// src/core/type_check.ts:403:3 - (ae-forgotten-export) The symbol "optional" needs to be exported by the entry point index.d.ts
+// src/core/type_check.ts:394:3 - (ae-forgotten-export) The symbol "optional" needs to be exported by the entry point index.d.ts
-// src/core/type_check.ts:404:3 - (ae-forgotten-export) The symbol "array" needs to be exported by the entry point index.d.ts
+// src/core/type_check.ts:395:3 - (ae-forgotten-export) The symbol "array" needs to be exported by the entry point index.d.ts
-// src/core/type_check.ts:405:3 - (ae-forgotten-export) The symbol "record" needs to be exported by the entry point index.d.ts
+// src/core/type_check.ts:396:3 - (ae-forgotten-export) The symbol "record" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)